Heroes of Might and Magic II: Gameplay

 For the most part, Heroes of Might and Magic II is largely a graphical overhaul to the first game.
 Gameplay in both games is along the 4X genre of strategy games, in that the player builds their kingdom from the ground up, securing resources, stronger armies, better generals, and then uses those assets to find and defeat opponents through capturing their castles and defeating their armies.
 Aside from the updated look, Heroes II added many new features that would become staples in the Heroes of Might and Magic franchise.
 Heroes II added the Necromancer and Wizard factions, joining the original four factions (Knight, Barbarian, Sorceress, and Warlock) from the first game.
 These two new factions also come with an army of creatures and a themed town that ties the faction together, and the six are divided down the middle to have 3 "good" and 3 "evil" factions.

 Each hero still retains the 'primary skill' system from Heroes I but now can also learn secondary skills, giving each hero the ability to become more distinctive as they gain experience.
 Each hero can possess up to eight different secondary skills and once gained, a skill can be developed from Basic to Advanced and Expert levels.
 For example, the Wisdom skill allows a hero to learn spells of level 3 and higher, while the Logistics skill increases the hero's movement ability over land.
 In Heroes I, heroes had a single, fixed special ability according to their class.
 The magic system was overhauled in Heroes II.
 Heroes I had used a memorization system in which each spell could be cast a certain number of times before being exhausted, where the player had to return to a guild to relearn the spell.
 Heroes II uses a magic point system that allows the player to apportion spell use as needed, while the varying point cost of different spells maintains balance.
 Another major feature introduced in Heroes II is the ability to upgrade certain army units, granting them improved statistics and, in some cases, important abilities.

 In order to play, players guide around their heroes and have them fight other ones and castles.
-People have full control over their castles, what to build in them, and whether to upgrade a town to a castle.
-People can only upgrade each castle once per turn.
+Players have full control over their castles, what to build in them, and whether to upgrade a town to a castle.
+Players can only upgrade each castle once per turn.

 Lastly, Heroes II added more scenarios to the game and a proper campaign, where the player chooses the good or evil side and plays a series of scenarios using the three factions of that side.
 Victories in certain scenarios give the player lasting bonuses that carry over to future scenarios, and the player can choose a starting bonus before each scenario starts based on what strategy they take.